jurisv/nodejs.extdirect/README.md

 ### Changelog:
 * 1.3.3 (16 apr 2014)

-        Add support for looging from router.
+        Add support for logging from router.

 * 1.3.2 (11 jan 2014)